 Take a trip to the Kyoto Imperial Palace

-Even if you don’t go into the Imperial Palace itself (you have to pre-reserve a ticket) it’s worth it to just go walk around it’s vast grounds – surrounded with ponds, trees, and benches – and to sit and admire the architecture.
+Even if you don’t enter the palace (you have to pre-reserve a ticket) I recommend walking around it’s vast grounds.
+It’s surrounded with ponds, trees, and benches.
+We loved sitting and admiring the architecture.
 It’s truly a beautiful place to take a leisurely walk and learn about the history of the palace.

 Hotel Resol Kyoto

 Central to just about everything, the Kyoto Resol hotel was a quick favourite of ours.
-Though it’s tucked against a busy street, it is a truly a serene spot with a covered walkway leading up to the doors that makes you feel like you’re entering a spa.
+Though it’s tucked against a busy street, it’s a serene spot with a covered walkway that feels spa-like.
 The hotel staff is kind and courteous, the rooms are beautiful, and the amenity packages were the best we’ve seen.
-But above all this, we were so happy to stay in such an accessible and central spot – it made it so easy to explore everything Kyoto has to offer.
+Above all, we were so happy to stay in an accessible and central spot.
+It made it so easy to explore everything Kyoto has to offer.

 Is Kyoto on your list of places to visit?
 If you’ve been before, what are some of your favourite things to do and eat?
 Comment below so I can add them to my list for next time!